nnethercote/Rust-CUDA/guide/src/faq.md

 Just like RustaCUDA, cust makes no assumptions of what language was used to generate the PTX/cubin.
 It could be C, C++, futhark, or best of all, Rust!

-Cust's name is literally just rust + CUDA mashed together in a horrible way.
+Cust's name is literally just Rust + CUDA mashed together in a horrible way.
 Or you can pretend it stands for custard if you really like custard.